mmistakes/minimal-mistakes/_pages/contribute.md

 ## How to contribute a new document

-1. Navigate to docs/_capabilities in the [xaitk website repository](https://github.com/XAITK/xaitk.github.io/)
+1. Navigate to the _capabilities folder in the [xaitk website repository](https://github.com/XAITK/xaitk.github.io/)

 2. Click "Add File"->"Create New File"